marcelobcortes/eztheread/README.md

 # Ez The Read (wip)

+## What is it?

+A software to ease reading a book for english learners

+## How it works?

-A software to ease a reading of a file/book by giving you a list of the words from a given file ranked by how uncommon the word is.
+By uploading a file/book this app gives you a list of its words ranked by how uncommon the word is in movies subtitles, so you can study the book's vocabulary beforehand.